manojsamanta/Dallas-Election-2020/README.md

 As you can see, this "glitch" affects only those voters older than 65 years.
 Based on this observation, I am leaning more toward foul play than software glitch, although glitch would be serious enough.

+All credits go to the other volunteers of the openrecords project for originally finding these patterns, whereas my role is in just confirming them independently.
+If you like to see more details, please check [their website](http://openrecords.org).